didadeeee/color-code/readme.md

 2. My own cheatsheet<br/>
 3. Learning priorities - Understanding the concept -> Be familiar with the key concepts -> CSSFlexbox/Grid -> Short hand synthax -> Dry code -> MVC<br/>
 4. Be patient by breaking problems to smaller problems - look at everything as input -> output<br/>
-5. Learning Barriers: Format, Indentation, Sequence matters A LOT - 1st layer & 2nd layer if else statements, HTML, if else syntax writing<br/>
+5. Mental Blocks: Format, Indentation, Sequence matters A LOT - 1st layer & 2nd layer if else statements, HTML, if else syntax writing<br/>
 6. Having an initial, precise plan (pseudocode) is very IMPORTANT!<br/></p>

 ### **Q&A**

 Thank you :)

+### **Resources**

+Timer function from <a href="https://stackoverflow.com/questions/4435776/simple-clock-that-counts-down-from-30-seconds-and-executes-a-function-afterward">stackoverflow</a><br/>
+Background Image by <a href="https://www.freepik.com/free-vector/flat-design-abstract-background_18895874.htm#query=background&position=29&from_view=keyword&track=sph">Freepik</a><br/>
+Color Palette by <a href="https://coolors.co/user/palettes">coolors<a>